 “If WordPress is dependent on Jetpack to continue building its market share to 50%, then the software’s future is inextricably tied to Automattic’s continued success.”
 Matt Mullenweg ruffled a few feathers at the Pressnomics conference last weekend when he stated that “In the absence of Jetpack, I believe WordPress would be declining.”
-Sarah Gooding at WP Tavern takes at look at how important Jetpack is in helping WordPress reach 50% market share.
+Sarah Gooding at WP Tavern takes a look at how important Jetpack is in helping WordPress reach 50% market share.

 WooCommerce is targeting photographers with its latest extension, which is designed to make selling and buying photos online an easy process.
-Post Status’ Brian Krogsgard says its a good move for WooThemes, but WooThemes have made a feature that’s not yet ready for your every day photographer.
+Post Status’ Brian Krogsgard says its a good move for WooThemes, but WooThemes have made a feature that’s not yet ready for your everyday photographer.

 This week’s episode of KitchenSinkWP features Matt Mullenweg, who talks about WordPress 4.2, the possible location of WordCamp US, and his favorite apps.